xiaoyang-su/NBA-player-performance-dashboard/README.md

 ## How to Use

 ### Online
-Open the published workbook on Tableau Public (link coming soon) in any modern browser.
+Open the published workbook on Tableau Public ([Tableau](https://public.tableau.com/app/profile/sunny.su3199/viz/NBA-player-performance-dashboard/NBAPlayoffPlayerImpactExplorer)) in any modern browser.
 No installation required.

 ### Local
 1. Clone this repository: